Inevitably we look upon society, so kind to you, so harsh to us, as an ill-fitting form that distorts the truth; deforms the mind; fetters the will.

 Confession: This post isn’t really about gardening OR urban farms.
 Though, I guess, peripherally, it is.
 Peripherally it’s about many, many things.
 It’s about coming out late and Ash Beckham and acceptance; about GMOs and Monsanto and greed; it’s about paleo dieting and apple cider vinegar; about all the stuff we question in a day and how the Internet answers those questions.
 It’s about Net Neutrality and what its end could mean to Internet users like me, to small businesses like Urban Roots and to nonprofits like Feed Denver.

 For those who don’t know, Net Neutrality is the principle that Internet providers must offer equal access to all content without bias for or against products or websites.
 It keeps the Internet open and the flow of information free.
 But last week, the Federal Communications Commission paved the way for large cable and telephone companies like Comcast and Verizon to charge for a particular speed of travel.
 So… if you’re a giant corporation with vast sums of money to spend on rapid Internet speeds, your content will land with users far more quickly than, say, a local or start-up business—or a nonprofit.
 Imagine the implications for a surfer like me, who starts a search not knowing what’s out there or just exactly what I’m looking for… under the new rules, chances are I might never know what’s out there.
 I might never have seen Urban Roots or Feed Denver.
 Really, how could such businesses and organizations keep up with the spending of Walmart or Monsanto?
 It is license for corporate favoritism and Internet discrimination.
-And when I think about all the small journalistic sites like truthdig and truthout where I get much of my news and information, I fear for what any of us might actually “know” in the future—just exactly what Comcast and Verizon and AT&T want us to know, I suspect.
-For a while, the few of us who know to wait out the Internet waves, probably will.
+And when I think about all the small journalistic sites like Democracy Now, truthdig and truthout where I get much of my news and information, I fear for what any of us might actually “know” in the future—just exactly what Comcast and Verizon and AT&T want us to know, I suspect.
+For a while, the few of us who know to wait out the Internet waves, will likely do just that.
 But as this generation of us who understand the implications disappears, so will the spread of truth… so will any remaining legislative fairness.

 That is, unless we do something.